-Week beginning 6 March
+Week beginning 24 February

-During the week students will be shown video clips about the subjects available.
+In Robust Reading this week students will be shown video clips about the subjects available.
 Along with the guided choices booklet students can start to explore which subjects they would like to study to GCSE level.